mvolkmann/blog/src/smalltalk/01-overview.md

 It will render the same windows, pixel for pixel, across Windows, Linux, and MacOS, only differing based on screen size.
 There is no need to recompile code for different environments.
-This makes Smalltalk code highly portable!
+This makes Smalltalk code highly portable.

 An image file can be thought of as a snapshot of the current state of the development environment.
-It describes a collection of all the active objects.
+It describes the collection of all active objects.
 During development, changes can be saved to the current image or to a new image.